gogoup/d3utils-pagination/README.md

-dddutils-pagination
+d3utils-pagination
 ===================

-A simple Java tool that allow you implement a polluteless paging solution to you domain models.
+A simple Java tool which enables easy implementation of polluteless paging function.